Awguhst/PolyPredictGNN/README.md

 - **TransformerConv**: Models molecular interactions by considering both node and edge features.
 - **GINConv**: Extracts higher-level molecular patterns from polymer and solvent graphs.
 - **Edge Features**: Uses both atom (node) and bond (edge) features to better capture solubility dynamics.
-- **Fully connected layers**: Combines graph features with molecular descriptors, utilizing **GELU activations** and dropout to prevent overfitting.
+- **Fully connected layers**: Similar to the previous model, these layers combine graph features with molecular descriptors, utilizing **GELU activations** and dropout to prevent overfitting.

 **Dual SMILES Inputs**: Takes separate SMILES strings for the polymer and solvent, predicting the polymer's solubility in the solvent.